Motorists fatally struck three women in less than 24 hours in separate traffic accidents across the borough.

 First responders arrived on the scene near Flatlands and Flatbush avenues at around 9 am, and pronounced the victim dead on the scene.
 The MTA said the collision remains under investigation.

-The most recent incident mark the eighth pedestrian death citywide of 2020, after the conclusion of a particularly deadly year last year — which saw 218 traffic-related deaths, including 28 bicyclist and 121 pedestrian fatalities.
+The most recent incident marks the eighth pedestrian death citywide of 2020, after the conclusion of a particularly deadly year last year — which saw 218 traffic-related deaths, including 28 bicyclist and 121 pedestrian fatalities.